yehezkiel1086/yehezkiel1086/README.md

-Software Development, Cyber Security, and DevSecOps
+All about Software Development, Cyber Security, Networking and DevSecOps.

 <table>
   <tbody>